tarantool/vshard/README.md

 Apart from the mapping table, the bucket id is also stored in a special field of every tuple of every table participating in sharding.

 Once a shard receives any request (except for SELECT) from an application, this shard checks the bucket id specified in the request against the table of bucket ids that belong to a given node.
 If the specified bucket id is invalid, the request gets terminated with the following error: “wrong bucket”.
 Otherwise the request is executed, and all the data created in the process is assigned the bucket id specified in the request.
-Note that the request can only modify the data that has the same bucket id as the request itself.
+Note that the request should only modify the data that has the same bucket id as the request itself.

 Storing bucket ids both in the data itself and the mapping table ensures data consistency regardless of the application logic and makes rebalancing transparent for the application.
 Storing the mapping table in a system space ensures sharding is performed consistently in case of a failover, as all the replicas in a shard share a common table state.